nameofuser1/py-scurve/README.md

 ![Result](docs/figure_0.png)

-Trajectories for several DOFs are automatically synchronized:
+- Trajectories for several DOFs are automatically synchronized.
+Assuming that constraints on jerk, acceleration and speed are the same for each DOF:

 ```python
 from pyscurve import ScurvePlanner
 from pyscurve import plot_trajectory